 It's not "if" he forgets, it's when.
 We're talking about the guy who had one of his inventions get shorted out because he couldn't be bothered to take Commodore Puddles for a walk, despite Shego's repeated reminders....

 Which is what he should have done once he managed to stick the chip on Kim (after removing Shego's of course).

 The same could potentially have occurred with the Seniors when they hypnotized a large number of Europe's V.I.P..
-While forced to dance (Apparently well for hypnotized people!), they seemed to know what was going on, judging from Kim's comment after Wade put her glasses on.
+While they were forced to dance, they seemed to know what was going on judging from Kim's comment after Wade put her glasses on.

 Another Kim Possible example; remember Warmonga from "Mad Dogs and Aliens" and "Graduation"?
 Remember the fact that both times she showed up, it was with an arsenal useful for taking over the world practically single-handedly?
 According to Word of God, she didn't even have government backing from her home planet there, and when you consider the arsenal included enough walkers to effectively cause a lot of damage to humanity as a whole... what do you think the government packs in comparison?
 Especially since these are conquistador aliens who travel equipped to take over a world?